apache/incubator-brooklyn/brooklyn-docs/guide/start/managing.md

 stop            Stop the process/service represented by an entity
 </pre>

-For an entity supply the entity scope:
+For example, to stop an application, use the ```stop``` effector.
+This will cleanly shutdown all components in the application and return any cloud machines that were being used.
+Note that the three "lifecycle" related effectors, ```start```, ```stop```, and ```restart```, are common to all applications and software process entities in Brooklyn.

+You can list the effectors for a specific entity using the command:

 {% highlight bash %}
-$ br app Tomcat ent tomcatServer effector
+$ br application Tomcat entity tomcatServer effector
 {% endhighlight %}
 <pre>
 Name                              Description                                                                               Parameters